 She lowered herself to her knees, her eyes already pinned to the most recent image.
 It was another smiling face, framed by her bright blue hair.
 Slowly, she reached up her right hand, letting her fingertips grace the screen.
 She slid her hand across, following the edge of the image of her hair.
 It was somewhat surreal, seeing her own face up there.

 “I’m dead.
 You can stop now.”
 Her voice sounded more pathetic than she intended.
 Her left hand fidgeted with her skirt a moment, her right hand pulling her hair behind her ears.
 Taking a deep breath, she stopped fidgeting, gripping her elbows.
 She closed her eyes, taking another deep breath.

 “I’m dead.
 You will stop now.”
 Her voice sounded confident, determined.
 That was the voice she wanted to hear: the voice of a strong heroine, not that of a victim.
 She opened her eyes, meeting those of her image in front of her.
 Slowly, she took in another deep breath, her right hand retracing its path across the screen.
 Rina stood to leave, finally averting her eyes.
 She dropped the purple rose, letting it join the makeshift memorial.

 Publishing Date: June 5, 2018

 It’s over a hundred and fifty years in the future.
 The Pyrrh have taken over, forcing the remaining descendants of humanity to either cower in shelters or fend for themselves in the outer zones.
 Three friends enter the scene, fleeing for their lives.
 They encounter a supposed scientist, a man who has possession of a mysterious time machine.
 When Aiden swipes the key, new opportunities arise.
 Perhaps the best escape of all is to the past?
 But what consequences await?
-(TW: implied intent of suicide among several unnamed side characters)
+(TW: implied suicidal intent, this is a dark sci-fi)

 Sum it up in one sentence: